lenuswalker/expressvpn/README.md

 # ExpressVPN

-Container based on [polkaned/expressvpn](https://hub.docker.com/r/polkaned/expressvpn) version.
+Container based on [polkaned/expressvpn](https://hub.docker.com/r/polkaned/expressvpn) & [misioslav/expressvpn](https://hub.docker.com/r/misioslav/expressvpn)version.
 This is my attempt mostly to learn more about docker.

 ExpressVPN version: `3.10.0.9`
 Currently set to use `lightway_udp` protocol with `chacha20` cipher.